 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Cnim's score of 25 is lower than 50% of the industry.
+Cnim's score of 37 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, CNIM reported total carbon emissions of approximately 437,919,000 kg CO2e from Scope 1, 5,933,000 kg CO2e from Scope 2, and 48,480,000 kg CO2e from Scope 3.
-This data reflects a significant contribution to their overall emissions, with Scope 1 emissions primarily arising from process emissions (about 419,496,000 kg CO2e) and stationary combustion (approximately 17,579,000 kg CO2e).
-Comparatively, in 2019, CNIM's total emissions were about 515,333,000 kg CO2e, with Scope 1 emissions at approximately 466,448,000 kg CO2e and Scope 2 emissions at around 4,577,000 kg CO2e.
-This indicates a reduction in total emissions from 2019 to 2020.
-CNIM has set ambitious climate commitments, aiming to reduce their Scope 1 and Scope 2 emissions to near zero by 2025.
-These targets were established in 2019 and reflect a proactive approach to addressing their carbon footprint.
-The company is currently classified as a current subsidiary of CNIM Groupe SA, which may influence its emissions data and climate initiatives.
-Overall, CNIM's commitment to reducing emissions aligns with industry standards and reflects a growing trend among corporations to prioritise sustainability and climate action.
+This represents a slight decrease from 2019, where total emissions were about 515,333,000 kg CO2e, with Scope 1 emissions at 466,448,000 kg CO2e and Scope 2 at 4,577,000 kg CO2e.
+CNIM has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
+This target reflects a proactive approach to mitigating climate impact, aligning with industry standards for carbon reduction.
+The emissions data is cascaded from its parent company, CNIM Groupe SA, ensuring consistency in reporting across the corporate family.
+Overall, CNIM's commitment to achieving significant reductions in its carbon footprint demonstrates a strong dedication to sustainability and climate action within the industry.

 Access structured emissions data, company-specific emission factors, and source documents